 Organizations, and specifically CRE and facility management professionals, need to understand the variables and restrictions for each of their sites around the world so they can review workplace scenarios at micro- and macro-levels.
 With this understanding, organizations can determine the number of people they can safely fit into each floor or building using a variety of physical distancing measurements.

-Quickly identifying optimized plans can be challenging.
 Testing different scenarios will be an ongoing process in an effort to welcome employees back in phases and respond to a rise in cases, changing company policies, or new government regulations.
 Organizations that rely on manual processes to compare multiple office floor plan scenarios or seating charts will find the process time-consuming, costly and, sometimes, inaccurate.

 For years, workplace management technology has helped organizations streamline processes and maximize workspace utilization.
 In the COVID-threatened workplace, that same technology is now being used to safely return employees to the workplace.

 Integrated workplace management systems (IWMS) make it easier for CRE and facility management professionals to gain a clear understanding of the optimum workspace capacity for each setting.
 Integrated space planning tools enable users to model different scenarios — from setting safe physical distancing limits between desks to splitting common functions between different floors and/or buildings to reduce risk.

 Even more importantly, before the pandemic, some organizations were turning their facilities into “smart buildings”, using different types of sensors to provide accurate, real-time data for improved automation and control.

 Today, sensors can be used to support a phased return to work for employees.
 When combined with an IMWS solution, organizations can leverage sensors to collect and report on key data for monitoring and planning workspace occupancy, usage, and cleaning.